 Image courtesy of Shimano

 As well as cold forging, many of Shimano’s products also go through a hot forging process.
 The benefit of hot forging is that it requires less pressure than cold forging, but it’s a slower process as the component has to be loaded into a pre-heated die (where it is rapidly heated) before being stamped into the appropriate shape.
 All the time as we walked around you could hear the regular rhythmic thud of Shimano’s vast forging machines going through the production processes.
-The largest of their machines was called MADA, but there were numerous smaller ones with AIDA printed on them.
-Everything at Shimano seems to have an acronym, but stupidly I forgot to ask what MADA and AIDA stood for.
+The largest of their machines was called AMADA, but there were numerous smaller ones with AIDA printed on them.
+Everything at Shimano seems to have an acronym, but stupidly I forgot to ask what AMADA and AIDA stood for [Ed - It turned out that they are the manufacturer's names for the machines, rather than a Shimano acronym]

 What I did make note of however are the eleven Automated Guided Forklifts (AGFs) and the four Automated Guided Vehicles (AGVs).
 The entire SIP facility is run using automated processes (overseen by human engineers).
 The vast AGVs are used to collect the raw materials from the fully-automated storage facility on a just-in-time-basis.
 One of the interesting facts that our guide divulged was that because the raw materials storage area was fully automated, it was generally run with the lights turned off, which helped reduce the power required to run the plant.
 They had turned them on specially just so that I could get a glimpse in through one of the plate glass windows which surrounded one side of it.
 The same procedure applied to the finished products warehouse, which was also fully-automated and computer controlled.